 Tomato Pesto Soup

-• 1 small Onion; chopped
+- 1 small Onion; chopped

-• 3 Garlic Cloves; minced
+- 3 Garlic Cloves; minced

-• 1 Tablespoon Olive Oil
+- 1 Tablespoon Olive Oil

-• 1 teaspoon Italian Herbs
+- 1 teaspoon Italian Herbs

 - 1 Bay Leaf

-• 2 Cups Chicken Broth
+- 2 cups Chicken Broth

-• 1 Cup Heavy Cream
+- 1 cup Heavy Cream

 - Salt and Pepper to taste

-- Heat dutch oven over medium-high heat and drizzle in oil.
-Once heated, add onions and sauté until tender.
-Add the garlic and sauté until fragrant before adding tomatoes, pesto, bay leaf, seasonings and broth.
-Bring to a boil then reduce to simmer.
-Cover and allow to cook for 30 minutes.
-Taste periodically and season accordingly.
+- Heat a dutch oven over medium-high heat and drizzle in the oil.
+Once heated, add the onions and sauté until tender.
+Add the garlic and continue to sauté until fragrant; about 2 minutes.

-- Remove bay leaf and use an immersion blender to blend the soup until smooth.
-If you don’t have an immersion blender you can pour the soup into an upright blender then pour it back into the pot.
+- Remove the bay leaf and use an immersion blender to blend the soup until smooth.
+If you don’t have an immersion blender you can pour the soup into an upright blender and pulse until smooth, then pour it back into the pot.

-- Serve with grilled cheese or breadsticks!
+- Serve with grilled cheese or garlic knots!